nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 This getting started guide will walk you through the setup of your development machine to get you coding a nice "Hello World" in no time!

-You can find the video for this guide on our YouTube channel [here](https://youtu.be/iZdN2GmefXI).
+You can find the video for this guide on our YouTube channel on the [Getting Started video](https://youtu.be/iZdN2GmefXI).

 Note sure where to buy a device?
 Check [this page](where-to-buy-devices.md) out!